What is a testamentary trust?

-A trustee is nominated in a Will to manage the trust assets.
-The trustee is responsible for distributing the assets to the beneficiaries as per the terms outlined in the Will.
+A trustee is named in a will to manage the assets in the trust.
+The trustee is responsible for distributing the assets to the beneficiaries, following the instructions in the will.

 What assets can be part of the trust?

-There are many types of assets that can be held in a trust.
+There are many types of assets that can be held in a trust, including:

-- Other valuable assets; such as paintings, furniture, or jewellery.
+- other valuable belongings such as paintings, furniture, or jewelry.

 The money and investments held in trust are also called trust capital.
-This capital may produce income, such as interest or dividends on shares.
-Assets may also grow in value resulting in capital gains for the trust.
+This capital can produce income, such as interest from bank accounts or dividends on shares.
+Assets can also go up in value.
+This can mean the trust gets capital gains.

 Who can be trustee?

-You can appoint a family member or a friend who is over 18 years of age and is an Australian resident to act as Trustee.
-You may also appoint a professional Trustee Company such as State Trustees, or a corporation that specialises in legal, accounting or financial planning.
+A trustee can be a family member or a friend who is over 18 years of age and is an Australian resident.
+You can also appoint a trustee company like State Trustees, or a legal, accounting or financial planning organisation.

-The trustee is the legal owner of the trust assets, and has a duty to manage these in the best interests of the beneficiaries as outlined in the Will.
+The trustee is the legal owner of the assets in the trust.
+They have to manage these assets in the best interests of the beneficiaries.

 When can the trust assets be distributed?

-Are there any tax advantages of a Testamentary Trust?
+Are there any tax advantages to a testamentary trust?

-Where the terms of your Will allow, taxable income that is generated by the trust can be allocated to the beneficiaries in the most tax effective way.
+Following the instructions in your will, taxable income that the trust makes can be given to the beneficiaries in the most tax-effective way.

-The trust will end at a certain time, or upon a certain event as specified in the Will.
-This could be when your beneficiaries attain a certain age or complete their education.
+The trust will end at a time, or when an event happens, that you choose in your will.
+This could be when your beneficiaries reach a particular age or finish their education.

-It may also be once a life interest beneficiary dies, and at this time other beneficiaries, known as the remainder beneficiaries, inherit the assets.
+The trust may also end when a life interest beneficiary dies.
+Then the other beneficiaries, called the remainder beneficiaries, inherit the assets.

 We're here to help you every step of the way